vstanyshevskyy/obobruiko/content/questionnaires/yale-brown-obsessive-compulsive-scale-y-bocs.md

       This online version of the Y-BOCS consists of **10 questions** and is designed for **self-assessment purposes only**.
 It helps you better understand how much obsessive thoughts and compulsive behaviors may be affecting your daily life.

-      :icon-PiClockCountdownThin: **Time to complete:** 3–5 minutes
+      :icon-PiClockCountdown: **Time to complete:** 3–5 minutes

-      :icon-PiChartBarThin:  **Result:** Total score with severity level
+      :icon-PiChartBar:  **Result:** Total score with severity level

-      :icon-PiExclamationMarkThin:  **Important:** This test is *not* a medical diagnosis and cannot replace an evaluation by a licensed mental health professional.
+      :icon-PiExclamationMark:  **Important:** This test is *not* a medical diagnosis and cannot replace an evaluation by a licensed mental health professional.

       - - -